mathurin186/mathurin186/README.md

 ### Hi Everybody! 👋

 My name is Mathurin Kasten and I'm a Cloud/DevOps Engineer.
 I'm located in the San Francisco Bay Area in sunny California, currently working as a Systems Engineer for Nutanix.
-You can add me on LinkedIn.
+You can add me on <a href="https://www.linkedin.com/in/mathurinkasten/">LinkedIn.</a>

 Most of my work on GitHub is public so that you can see what I'm capable of.
 That, and, it works well with my personal Blog.